flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ```console
 Sentence: "The grass is green ." - 5 Tokens
 ```

 The second way allows you to write your own wrapper around the tokenizer you want to use.
 The wrapper is a function which has the same signature as `flair.data.segtok_tokenizer` (take a `string` and return `List[Token]`).
 Check the code of `flair.data.space_tokenizer` (which is very simple) to have an idea of how to implement such wrapper.
-The wrapper will take care of the following things:

-* split the string in tokens;
-* compute the index of the first letter of each token;
-* say if the token is followed by a space character.

-And that's all!

 ## Adding Tags to Tokens